Florida Senior Suitability Law

 Florida Senate Bill Analysis and Fiscal Impact Statement | CS/CS/SB 2082 — View a Florida Senate Statement of Substantial Changes made to Florida Statutes §§ 626.171, 626.2815, 626.551, 626.9521, 626.9541, 626.99, and 627.4554 by the John and Patricia Seibel Act.
 You can read a summary of the bill as well as the effects of the proposed changes.
 You can also read about the bill’s fiscal impact on the private and government sectors.

 If you were sold an annuity or life insurance policy in Florida without being fully informed of the related costs or penalties, you would want to retain legal counsel immediately.
-Germain Law Group helps individuals in Pasco County, Sarasota County, Brevard County, Hillsborough County, Indian River County, and many other surrounding areas.
+Germain Law Group, P.A. helps individuals in Pasco County, Sarasota County, Brevard County, Hillsborough County, Indian River County, and many other surrounding areas.

 Michael B. Germain is an experienced insurance attorney in Tampa who has received Martindale-Hubbell’s AV Preeminent Rating, the highest possible rating in both legal ability and ethical standard.
 He can review your case and help you understand all of your legal options when you call (813) 835-8888 or fill out an online contact form to set up a free, confidential consultation.